The 'pbnsolve' Paint-by-Number Puzzle Solver

 However on many of the puzzles where this kind of thing was happening, you could do much better if you made different guesses.
 Some guesses would get you much further than others, so fewer guesses would be needed to reach a solution.
 But the guessing heuristics weren't good enough to find these for all puzzles.

+3.4.
 Probing

 By default pbnsolve now uses a probing approach.
 Instead of using some simple heurisitic to make a guess when the logical solver stalls, we generate a long list of possible guesses, explore each one without committing to it, and then finally choose the one that gets closest to solving the puzzle.

-The way it works is that it chooses every unsolved cell that has two or more neighbor cells that are solved (edge cells count as solved), and it guesses every color that the cell could be for each cell.
+(Older versions used only the second set of cells, the idea of adding the first set comes from the Ben Gurion University Solver.)
+For each of these cells it guesses every color that the cell could be (except that if the cell was set to that color by a probe on a previous cell from the set, we skip that color).
 For each of these candidate guesses, we run the logical solver until it stalls.
 The rating for that guess is the number of cells that are solved as a result.
 When we have explored all candidates, we pick the one that got us furthest, and choose that.

-There are some special cases that come up.
+There are some important special cases that come up.
 Sometimes running the logical solver on one of the candidate guesses will end up solving the puzzle completely.
 In that case, obviously, we can abort the probing and run with the solution we found.

 Similarly, sometimes one of the candidate guesses will lead to a contradiction.
 This is almost as good.
 Again, we abort the probing phase, invert the guess that led to the contradiction, and proceed with that.